MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-C-Food-Stamp-Food-Distribution-Program/part-283-Appeals-Quality-Control-QC-Claims/subpart-A-General/section-283.3.md

 ##### § 283.3 Definitions. #####

-As used in this part, the terms as defined in the Food Stamp Act of 1977, as amended, 7 U.S.C.
+As used in this part, the terms as defined in the Food and Nutrition Act of 2008, as amended, 7 U.S.C.
 2011-2032 (“Act”), and in the regulations, standards, instructions or orders issued thereunder, shall apply with equal force and effect.
 In addition, and except as may be provided otherwise in this section:

 *Administrator* means the Administrator, Food and Nutrition Service, U.S. Department of Agriculture (“USDA”).